 The format for the Bus Fixed Shunt Reactor Data is shown in Appendix B.

 Only in-service bus fixed shunt reactors connected to transmission level substation buses are modeled in GIC dc network.
+Data for shunt reactors that are modeled as switched shunts in the SSWG base case should also be included in the GIC System Model.
 Shunt reactors connected to an autotransformer tertiary winding are magnetically de-coupled from the GIC flow occurring in the transmission system, and should be excluded.
 All reactor bank data must be submitted in fixed shunt format.